gatomod/rain/README.md

 # Rain
 An extremely minimalist video delivery platform made with React and Rust.

-I made this project in order to improve my Rust skills, but the code is too messy and inefficient.
-Possibly at some time I'll do a rewrite with Warp and Solid (or Leptos), with a better base and using Libav rather than spawning FFmpeg commands.
-Anyway, I'm proud of it and the server can handle any kind of request without crashing.
+## Note
+This was my first project in Rust, I made it a few years ago to use that language in a real project, but the code is too messy and inneficient so please, don't bother me with that.

+I have the intention to rewrite it with the same stack and using it for my Final Degree Project, organizing it better, documenting it and using another libraries.

 ## Technologies
 ### Frontend